BeichuanH/beichuan/_pages/cv.md

 Education
 ======
-* Ph.D. in Engineering Design, KTH Royal Institute of Technology, 2023
+* Ph.D. in Machine Design, KTH Royal Institute of Technology, 2023
 * M.S. in Marine and Power Machinery Engineering, Wuhan University of Technology, 2018
 * B.S. in Energy Power System and Automation, Wuhan University of Technology, 2012